nikku/wiredeps/README.md

 # wiredeps

-Wire the latest snapshots of projects configured in a `.wiredeps` file to [GitHub](https://github.com) repositories during continuous integration builds.
+Wire the latest snapshot dependencies or feature branches during continuous integration builds.

 ## Configuration

-Put a `.wiredeps` file into your project directory to specify which dependencies should be resolved via [GitHub](https://github.com).
+Specify which dependencies to resolve in a `.wiredeps` configuration file that is located in a project root.

 ```json
 {